ouch-org/ouch/CONTRIBUTING.md

 [CHANGELOG.md]: https://github.com/ouch-org/ouch

+### CI Tests

+The CI tests will run for a combination of features, `--no-default-features` will also be tested.

 ## Dealing with UI tests

 We use snapshots to do UI testing and guarantee a consistent output, this way, you can catch accidental changes or see what output changed in the PR diff.